Norfolk and Suffolk Landscape Gallery

 Framed prints have a variety of wood finishes with acrylic glazing.
 The wood comes from sustainable sources.

 Standard prints come with a choice of paper types.

-You can view my wall art images for sale at Photo4me.
-This website also provides you with prices and options for a variety of products.
+Landscapes are also super gifts for special occasions such as birthdays, anniversaries, Mother’s Day, Father’s Day and Christmas.
+You can view my wall art images for sale at Photo4me by clicking on the Visit Shop button below.
+Their website also provides you with prices and options where you can choose a variety of products.

 As a professional photographer I get to photograph lots of different subjects.
 I live just north of Norwich and have been photographing landscapes for around 30 years.
 Whenever weather conditions are at their best or worst, that is when I try to find some time to photograph some the landscape.

 Many of my shots are planned beforehand.
 When conditions are right I get to my location about 30 minutes before I intend to take the shot.
 If weather conditions change, a sunset does not develop or the lighting is not as I want it I go home and return at a later date.
 I keep a list of landscapes that I would like to photograph.
 So when conditions are right and I am travelling to or from clients I often spend some time taking landscape photographs.